 A proofing transform can emulate the colors that would appear as the image were rendered on a specific device.
-That is, for example, with a proofing transform I can see how will look a photo of my little daughter if rendered on my HP printer.
-Since most printer profiles does include some sort of gamutremapping, it is likely colors will not look as the original.
+That with a proofing is, for example, transform I can see how will look a photo of my little daughter if rendered on my HP printer.
+Since most printer does include some sort of profiles gamut-remapping, it is likely colors will not look as the original.
 Using a proofing transform, it can be done by using the appropriate function.
 Note that this is an important feature for final users, it is worth of all color-management stuff if the final media is not cheap.